Management of Resource at the Network Edge for Federated Learning: Management of Resources

 The Edge Node Resource Management (ENORM) framework~\cite{wang2017enorm} addresses the deployment on individual edge nodes.
 Similar to the EaaS platform, ENORM operates in a three-tier environment, but there is no single master controller for the edge nodes.
 Instead, they are assumed to be visible to cloud servers and available for use by these services.
-This framework makes it possible to partition a cloud server and offload it to edge nodes in order to improve the overall Quality of Service (QoS) of an application.
+This framework makes it possible to partition a cloud server and offload it to edge nodes to improve the overall Quality of Service (QoS) of an application.
 The framework is underpinned by a provisioning mechanism for deploying workloads from a cloud server onto an edge server.
-Using handshaking protocols, cloud servers and edge serves establish connections which can guarantee resource availability to a request executed at the edge.
-The provisioning mechanism underlying this framework considers the entire life-cycle of an application server from offloading it on the edge via a container until its termination and notification of the cloud server.
+Using handshaking protocols, cloud servers and edge servers establish connections that can guarantee resource availability to a request executed at the edge.
+The provisioning mechanism underlying this framework considers the entire lifecycle of an application server from offloading it on edge via a container until its termination and notification of the cloud server.

 A classification of services based on their Quality-of-Service (QoS) was introduced in~\cite{DBLP:conf/latincom/GuevaraBF17}.
-The authors proposed a classification to help decision-making mechanisms, such as deployment of services.
-As an extension, in~\cite{DBLP:journals/jnca/GuevaraTF20}, the authors explored the classification of services including machine learning, but their work did not explore distributed machine learning algorithms (e.g. federated learning).
-A solution for location decision for deployment in fog computing networks was explored in~\cite{DBLP:journals/sensors/SilvaF19}.
+The authors proposed a classification to help decision-making mechanisms, such as the deployment of services.
+As an extension, in~\cite{DBLP:journals/jnca/GuevaraTF20}, the authors explored the classification of services, including machine learning, but their work did not explore distributed machine learning algorithms (e.g., federated learning).
+A solution for location decisions for deployment in fog computing networks was explored in~\cite{DBLP:journals/sensors/SilvaF19}.
 The authors employed a multi-criteria mixed-linear programming model to handle this problem in order to improve deployment and users experience.

-A special deployment framework for networks of Unmanned Aerial Vehicles (UAVs) was proposed in~\cite{chen2017caching}.
-This framework uses a machine learning technique to predict user behavior, but the authors fail to explore federated learning.
+A special deployment framework for networks, Unmanned Aerial Vehicles (UAVs), was proposed in~\cite{chen2017caching}.
+This framework uses a machine learning technique to predict user behavior, but the authors did not explore federated learning.

 In~\cite{6600983}, the authors explored the problem of content deployment in small base station networks.
-Their solution to alleviate the bottleneck was to employ cache, where multiple cache units combined with optimization formulation, are able to reduce the delay of downloading for mobile users.
+Their solution to alleviate the bottleneck was to employ multiple caches to reduce the downloading delay for mobile users.